alirezadavooditeacher/CICCCWMDP2019_202/README.md

 - Assignment 6 about Delegate and Protocol
 - Lecture about MVC (Model-View-Controller)
 ## Week5
+- Discussion about Observer-Observable - The Java built-in is depricated.
 ## Week6
 ## Week7
 ## Week8